WorkflowPerturb: Calibrated Stress Tests for Evaluating Multi-Agent Workflow Metrics

 We model a workflow as a directed acyclic graph (DAG) $G=(V,E)$, where each node $v \in V$ represents a step described in natural language and each edge $(u,v) \in E$ denotes a precedence constraint.
 Given a golden workflow $G$ and a candidate workflow $G'$, an evaluation metric produces a score $s(G,G') \in [0,1]$ (or a normalized variant) intended to reflect workflow quality or similarity.
 Rather than proposing a new workflow generator, our focus is to analyze \emph{metric behavior}: under controlled degradations of known severity, do metric scores change in an interpretable and calibrated manner?
-We study this question by introducing structured perturbation types, graded severity levels, and an expected score trajectory that characterizes how an ideal metric should respond as workflow quality degrades
+We study this question by introducing structured perturbation types, graded severity levels, and an expected score trajectory characterizing ideal metric response under degradation.